IMMontoya/IMMontoya/README.md

 ## Welcome to My GitHub! 👋

 Hello!
-I'm Isaiah, a data analyst with a creative twist 🎨.
-Blending a Summa Cum Laude degree in English Creative Writing from Arizona State University with deep dives into data, machine learning, and AI, I thrive on turning complex data into compelling stories and actionable insights 📊.
+I'm Isaiah, a Data Scientist with a diverse background and broad set of domain knowledge.
+I have 3+ years experience working in business intelligence, blended with a Summa Cum Laude degree in English Creative Writing from Arizona State University, enabling me to effectively communicate technical solutions to people of tech and non-tech backgrounds.

+I am currently leveling up my technical skills in a big way through TripleTen's 8 month Data Science program.
+I'm most excited to take on the Machine Learning modules at the back end of the program, as this is something I have had interest in for years.
+I am bullish yet practical on AI.
+With all the major advancements in past year, it became obvious to me that AI will have a tremendous impact on the economy and our day-to-day lives.
+Does a fully automated economy sound cool to me?
+Sure, but I'm mostly concerned about staying relevant and empowered to navigate an ever changing world.

+I consider myself a jack of all trades, and am not afraid to jump into areas outside Data Science proper, i.e. software engineering, business strategy development, marketing, and even some mechanic and electrical engineering!

 ### What I Bring to the Table 🛠️

 - **Programming Languages**: Proficient in Python 🐍, with a knack for bringing data to life through code.
 - **Data Analysis Tools**: Skilled in SQL, Excel (including VBA), Power BI, Pandas, and Tableau for comprehensive data analysis and visualization 📈.
 - **Database Management**: Experienced in managing, cleaning, and preprocessing data to keep information accurate and accessible 📚.
-- **AI and Machine Learning**: A constant learner, I'm expanding my expertise in AI and machine learning, driven by a passion for the potential of data to transform industries and improve lives 💡.
+- **AI and Machine Learning**: Expert prompt engineer.
+As a constant learner, I'm expanding my expertise on the backend of AI and machine learning, driven by a passion for the immense potential of this emerging technology.

 ### My Academic Background 🎓

 - **Continuing Education**: Currently enhancing my skills through an 8-month Data Science program at TripleTen Tech, focusing on Python programming, data analysis, and machine learning 🧠.
+You can check out my completed projects for this program [here](https://github.com/IMMontoya/Data_projects_TripleTen).
 - **Bachelor of Arts in English Creative Writing** from Arizona State University, graduating Summa Cum Laude.
 My journey through literature has given me a unique perspective on storytelling, critical thinking, and effective communication ✍️.

 ### Professional Experience 💼